How to buy a house in 2024

 1. Determine why you want to buy a house

 Purchasing a home is a major decision that shouldn’t be taken lightly.
-If you’re not clear on exactly what you want out of homeownership, you could end up regretting your choice.
+If you’re not clear on exactly what you want out of homeownership, you could end up regretting your purchase.

 Get started: Define your personal and financial goals.
-“Buyers should think about when they intend on moving and what they want in a home — amenities, ideal location and how long it could take them to save for a down payment,” says Edwence Georges, a real estate agent with RE/MAX in Westfield, New Jersey.
+“Buyers should think about what they want in a home — amenities, ideal location, how long it could take them to save for a down payment,” says Edwence Georges, a real estate agent with eXp Realty in Neptune City, New Jersey.
 “These are all important to help define the goals they would like to meet.”

 • Make a list of what’s important to you in a home.
 Is location the top priority?
 Any must-have amenities?